Title

 Circular No. 402 establishes guidelines for determining loanable amounts under the Pag-IBIG Fund's home financing program, limiting loans to 35% of a borrower's gross monthly income and setting loan-to-appraised value ratios of up to 95% for economic housing and 90% for higher amounts.

-The loanable amount shall be limited so that the monthly repayment does not exceed thirty-five percent (35%) of the borrower's gross monthly income.
+The monthly repayment must not exceed thirty-five percent (35%) of the borrower’s gross monthly income.

-For tacked loans, the individual gross monthly income of at most three (3) borrowers shall be considered in determining the loanable amount based on capacity to pay.
+For tacked loans, the individual gross monthly income of at most three (3) borrowers shall be considered.

-This Circular takes effect after fifteen (15) calendar days following the completion of its publication in the Official Gazette or in a newspaper of general circulation.
+After fifteen (15) calendar days following completion of its publication in the Official Gazette or in a newspaper of general circulation.

 Analyze Cases Smarter, Faster